 Output Outcome Potential Impact SDG Impacted SDG Target 3.
-Green Army students have scored 72% for Advocating the cause, while the uncontrolled group scored a meagre 15.1 - By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements 23% in this indicator; clearly indicating that the program has been successful in creating advocates for the cause and hence will reach out to a much larger audience.
-Green Army students scored 69% for taking positive action towards sustainable environment, whereas the corresponding score for the uncontrolled group was 44%.
-The better score can be attributed to the Green Army program.
-The study results were very encouraging and indicate the success of the program in achieving its goals- both 15.2 - By 2020, promote the implementation of sustainable management of all types of forests, halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globall short term and long term
+Green Army students have scored 72% for Advocating the cause, while the uncontrolled group scored a meagre 15.1 - By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements program in achiev- ing its goals- both short term and long term

-S. No. CSR Project Beneficiary Type No. of beneficiary Input Activity 5 Green School (un der the aegis of 1 The Green Army) 5.1 Sensitizing school community about sustainability of their natural environment and also social, spiritual, emotional, academic and family environment.
-Adoption through implementation of sustainability measures through collaborative participation and engagement at school level (by teachers, students, staff, experts) School Children 1 Government School (500 children) Financial Budget Educational resources Implementation partner Conduct need assessment study Identify number of schools to implement the project Engage with internal employees on preparation of the educational resources for imparting the requirements ot the school children Train the trainer to conduct the knowledge sharing Preparation an designing report cards to gather the outcomes of the activities adopted by the children Visit to the school along with volunteers and conducting the program
+S. No. CSR Project Beneficiary Type No. of beneficiary Input Activity 5 Green School (un der the aegis of T he Green Army) 5.1 Sensitizing school community about sustainability of their natural environment and also social, spiritual, emotional, academic and family environment.
+Adoption through implementation of sustainability measures through collaborative participation and engagement at school level (by teachers, students, staff, experts) School Children 1 Government School (500 children) 1.
+1. Financial Budget 2.
+Educational resources 3.
+Implementation partner 1.
+1. Conduct need assessment study 2.
+Identify number of schools to implement the project 3.
+Engage with internal employees on preparation of the educational resources for imparting the requirements of the school children 4.
+Train the trainer to conduct the knowledge sharing 5.
+Preparation an designing report cards to gather the outcomes of the activities adopted by the children 6.
+Visit to the school along with volunteers and conducting the program